omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

-Edited files on 5/17/2019:
+Edited files on 5/18/2019:
-views.py (downloaded at home)
-urls.py (downloaded at home))
-workout_list.html (downloaded at home) workout_detail.html (downloaded at home) base_generic.html (downloaded at home)
+views.py (haven't uploaded at home) urls.py (haven't uploaded at home) settings.py (haven't uploaded at home) login.html (haven't uploaded at home)

-Functionality completed on 5/17/2019:
+Functionality completed on 5/18/2019:
-- added an if function on workoutdetailview add workout to profile button
-        - if instance already exists for user, go to that instance page.
-Otherwise create instance and go.
-- changed workoutlistview to function view and added add workout to profile button
-- added user authentication check to workout detail
-- add user authentication check to movements list sidebar button
+- login redirects to url with username in it
+        - urls.py path to redirect page had to be at the top of the list of paths.

 Notes:
 - currently slow to load metcons/workouts because it is not paginated and is loading all workouts in the database